prabodhmeshram/cilium/Documentation/concepts/ipam/eni.rst

 .. image:: eni_arch.png
     :align: center

 The AWS ENI allocator builds on top of the CRD-backed allocator.
-Each node a creates a ``ciliumnodes.cilium.io`` custom resource matching the node name when Cilium starts up for the first time on that node.
+Each node creates a ``ciliumnodes.cilium.io`` custom resource matching the node name when Cilium starts up for the first time on that node.
 It contacts the EC2 metadata API to retrieve instance ID, instance type, and VPC information and populates